 - e.
 The employee's position number, job code and grade shall not change during an Acting In assignment. - f.
 The employee's pay returns to the prior rate of pay upon completion of the assignment.
 If the employee becomes eligible for a career progression or in-grade advancement while in the Acting In position, the employee receives the corresponding pay adjustment - g.
-Employees shall meet the minimum qualifications of the Acting In position.

-2. Career Mobility Assignments

-- a.
-Career Mobility Assignments are designed to increase the skill set of employees through a temporary assignment. - b.
-Career Mobility Assignments may be in the same or different section, division, department or elected office of the County or with another public jurisdiction. - c.
+Employees shall meet the minimum qualifications of the Acting In position. - 2.
+Career Mobility Assignments - a.
+Career Mobility Assignments are designed to increase the skill set of employees through a temporary assignment. - a.b.
+Career Mobility Assignments may be in the same or different another section, division, department or elected office of the County or with other another public jurisdiction. - b.c.
 Career Mobility Assignments may be a temporary assignment in a position with the same or higher grade.
-There may be an increase in pay for the assignment.
-Agencies interested in creating a career mobility assignment shall contact the Human Resources Division prior to taking any action. - d.
+There may be an increase in pay for the assignment career mobility assignments.
+Agencies interested in creating a career mobility assignment shall contact the Human Resources Division prior to taking any actionary negotiations. - c.d.
 Agencies shall complete a Career Mobility Agreement Form for approval by the Human Resources Director. - e.
 Career mobility agreements shall include: - i.
 A description of the duties and responsibilities of the assignment; - ii.
 The duration of the assignment.
 An assignment that exceeds one year shall include a business justification for the length of the assignment; - iii.
 The expected benefits to the employee and the County; - iv.
 Any increase in pay or benefits; - v.
 The agency funding the FTE and the financial arrangements for funding any increase; - vi.
-The terms and conditions under which the assignment may be terminated; and - vii.
-The agency's plan to fulfill the vacated job duties.
+The terms and conditions under which the assignment may be terminated; and vii.
+The agency's plan to fulfill the vacated job duties. - d.f. duties and responsibilities of the assignment and should not exceed one year.